Jacck/mcp-reasoner/README.md

 >     *NOTE* the implementation of these alpha simulators is not complete and is subject to change

-What happened to `mcts-001-alpha` and `mcts-001alt-alpha`?
-> Quite simply: It was useless and near similar to the base `mcts` method.
-After initial testing the results yielded in basic thought processes was near similar showing that simply adding policy simulation may not have an effect.

-So why add Polciy Simulation Layer now?
-> Well i think its important to incorporate Policy AND Search in tandem as that is how most of the algorithms implement them.

-#### Previous Versions:
-**v1.1.0**

-> Added model control over search parameters:
->
-> beamWidth - lets Claude adjust how many paths to track (1-10)
->
-> numSimulations - fine-tune MCTS simulation count (1-150)

 ## Features
 - Two search strategies that you can switch between:
    - Beam search (good for straightforward stuff)